Each vehicle comes with a battery light on the dashboard. This light works as a warning in case the battery has a problem.

 In such a case, the battery light will then go on.
 Unfortunately, not many car owners know what a battery light is for.
 Also, they don’t know what it means whenever it goes on.
 And they barely know what action to take in such a scenario.

 First, what does that annoying battery light mean when it chooses to illuminate on your dashboard?
 Contrary to what you might believe, it doesn’t necessarily mean your battery is dead.

 A bright battery light means that your car has a problem with its charging system.
 It could say that your battery is dying, but in most cases, it means that there is a problem within the system.
-It could be as simple as a loose battery cable that is keeping the battery from charging correctly, or as complicated as an alternator failure.
+It could be as simple as a loose battery cable that keeps the battery from charging correctly or as complicated as an alternator failure.

 Why Does My Car Battery Light Come On?

 If your car battery lamp switches on while driving, that indicates that the charging system has stopped working.
 However, the fault might come from something else besides the battery.

 The battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.